North America Public Cord Blood Banks

 Gift of Life is a non-profit charity that seeks to help Jewish patients find a transplant match.
 They recruit both bone marrow donors and cord blood donations from the Jewish community.
 Gift of Life operates their own accredited cord blood laboratory that participates in the national NMDP network.

-Héma-Québec in Montréal has been collecting cord blood donations since 2004 and currently has over half a dozen partner hospitals within the province of Québec.
+Héma-Québec in Montréal has been collecting cord blood donations since 2004 and currently has over half a dozen partner hospitals within the Canadian province of Québec.

 IMSS "Banco de Células Progenitoras Hematopoyéticas de Sangre de Cordón Umbilical del Instituto Mexicano del Seguro Social" is a public cord blood bank operated by the Mexican Institute of Social Security that collects donations in Mexico City D.F.
 The donations are available to IMSS patients throughout Mexico.